 Fill out all Release information.
-This is information that pertains to the overall release and does not include any track information.
+This information pertains to the overall release and does not include any track information.

-1. Release Name - This is the title of the release (Album/EP/ Single).
+Release Name - This is the release title, which is the title that will show for the whole product.

 - If it is an EP, stylize it as EP.
 Do not use ep or Ep, and do not use dashes or colons before the EP label.
-If you're not sure if this release is an EP, see our release classifications.
-If a Single, EP, LP, or Album label is used incorrectly per a partner's specifications they may not receive your release.
+If you're unsure if this release is an EP, see our release classifications.

-- If the release title is a Volume or a Part, it will need to be stylized as "Release Title, Vol. 1" or "Release Title, Pt.
+- If the release title is a Volume or a Part, it must be stylized as "Release Title, Vol. 1" or "Release Title, Pt.
 1".

 - Producer credits cannot be added to the titles.
 Use the Producer contributor role to credit producers on the tracks.

-2. Release Version - The release title version is where you can define a specific version that differentiates the release you are submitting from other versions of the release.
+Release Version - The release version allows you to define a specific version that differentiates the release you submit from other versions of the release.

-For a one-track release, the track title version should match the release title version.
+For a one-track release, the track mix version should match the release version.

 - Remix or Remixes (for releases that are a collection of remixes)

-- Cover (if the cover is performed in a different genre than the original this is typically specified, like "Acoustic Cover")
+- Cover (if the cover is performed in a different genre than the original, this is typically specified as "Acoustic Cover")

 - Original Version or any other redundant version information, original releases must leave this field blank.